Claudio-Salvador/angola-service-package/README.md

 - **Hospitals**: Healthcare facilities across the country
 - **Currency Formatter**: Utility to format values in Kwanza (AOA)
 - **Countries**: list of countries with details about , continent,capital ,region, subregion, languages, etc.
+- **Holidays**: List of Angolan national holidays (fixed and movable) and utility to check if a date is a holiday

 ## Installation